Creating Entities

 console.log(typeof wyoming.polygon.outline);

-.
-This tutorial uses a form of shorthand called implicit property conversion, which automatically takes raw values and creates a corresponding Property
+outline is an instance of ConstantProperty.
+This tutorial uses a form of shorthand called implicit property conversion, which automatically takes raw values and creates a corresponding Property under the hood.
+Without this shorthand, we would have had to write a much longer version of the initial example:

-var wyoming = new Cesium.Entity();
+const wyoming = new Cesium.Entity();

-wyoming.name = 'Wyoming';
+wyoming.name = "Wyoming";

-var polygon = new Cesium.PolygonGraphics();
+const polygon = new Cesium.PolygonGraphics();

-polygon.material = new Cesium.ColorMaterialProperty(Cesium.Color.RED.withAlpha(0.5));
+polygon.material = new Cesium.ColorMaterialProperty(

 polygon.outline = new Cesium.ConstantProperty(true);